-a Find 2
+h Find 2

-Features Places Addre esses Route Locations Find
+Features Places Addre esses Route Locations Eind

-Choose an address locato r: Stop
+Choose an address locate ır: Stop

 European Address Finder Tele Atlas New Search

-C o untry: United Kingdom ·
+C o untry: United Kingdom

-Street or Intersection: 65 Walton Street •
+Street or Intersection: 65 Walton Street

 Cit y : Aylesbury

-State / P rovince: -
+State / P rovince:

 Zip / Postal Code: HP21 7QG

-L C ancel
+Cancel

-Note: these free web services are only available in the Find dialog and can't be used in the Geocode Addresses dialog to perform bulk geocoding of addresses in tables.
+Note: the free address locator web services provided in the Find dialog can't be used in the Geocode Addresses dialog to perform bulk geocoding of addresses in tables.

 ■ The experience for working with the results you find in the Find dialog has been improved.
-The context menu you get when you right-click an result has been enhanced to add a Pan To command so you can center the map on the particular location without changing your map's scale.
+The context menu you get when you right-click a result has been enhanced to add a Pan To command so you can center the map on the particular location without changing your map's scale.
 In the Places tab and the Addresses tab you can also annotate your map with point graphics, labeled point graphics, or callouts showing the location you found.
 If you have selected multiple results in the Find dialog, the commands in the context menu operate on all the selected results.
 This graphic shows the context menu you get if you right-click a place in the new Places tab:

-Name Туре Description

-Gulfport Gulfport, Florida, United States

-Gulfport Gulfport, Illinois, United States

-G 🔆 Flash Gulfport, Mississippi, United States Gulfport, New York, United States

-GULFPORT, 100K Quadrangle, United States  🗸

-9 🖑 Pan To

-Create Bookmark <

-Add Graphic

-R Add Labeled Gra ohic New commands that let you annotate your map with the locations

-Add Callout you find.

-Add to My Places New commands that let you store locations in a convenient list that t

-🕆 🚹 Manage My Place BS is available in all your sessions.

-Find Nearby Plac es New command that lets you find places close to this one using a web service.

-Add as Network Location
+Right-click a row to show context r nenu.
+Name Type Description Gulfport Gulfport Gulfport, Florida, United States Gulfport, Illinois, United States G 🔆 Flash G 🔆 Zoom To Gulfport, Mississippi, United States Gulfport, New York, United States GULFPORT, 100K Quadrangle, United States  💌 9 🖑 P an To 1 Create Bookmark Add Graphic TRT Add Labeled Graphic OF Add Callout New commands that let you annotate your map with the locations you find.
+Add to My Places Anage My Places New commands that let you store locations in a convenient list that is available in all your sessions.
+Find Nearby Places New command that lets you find places close to this one using a web service.

-The Add To My Places command lets you add any feature, place or address that you find into a list that lets you store your favorite or most frequently used locations for easy access in any map or globe you work with.
-See below for more about the new Tools > My Places dialog.
-The Find Nearby Places command lets you find places that are near the location you right-clicked. ► See the 'Data & services from ESRI' chapter in this document.
+The Add To My Places command lets you add any feature, place or address that you find into the My Places dialog (described in the previous section).
+The Find Nearby Places command lets you find places that are near the location you right-clicked.
+See below for more about the Find Nearby Places functionality.